Lodging a Representation

 Once the Planning Authority makes its decision, Council is required to notify you in writing of its decision with 7 days.

-If you are still unhappy with Council's decision and have lodged an objection within the 14 day advertising period, you have the right to lodge an appeal with the Resource Management and Planning Appeal Tribunal within 14 days after being served notice of Council's decision.
+If you are still unhappy with Council's decision and have lodged a representation within the 14 day advertising period, you have the right to lodge an appeal with the Resource Management and Planning Appeal Tribunal within 14 days after being served notice of Council's decision.